Transferring Your Professional License: What's Involved?

 - Connect with other military spouses on the Blue Star Networks to share professional information and get the scoop on state licensing requirements.

 - Identify occupations with good job portability.
-Connect with a certified career counselor through the Spouse Education and Career Opportunities Career Portal.
+Connect with a career coach through the Spouse Education and Career Opportunities Career Portal.